msnaveenkumar98/basic-problems/README.md

 # basic-problems
-This file contains basic problems and solution in JavaScript.
+This file contains basic problems and solution in JavaScript